 Olympus E-M1 II versus Sony A7R III

 The Olympus OM-D E-M1 Mark II and the Sony Alpha A7R III are two enthusiast cameras that were revealed to the public, respectively, in September 2016 and October 2017.
-Both the E-M1 II and the A7R III are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M1 II) and a full frame sensor.
+Both the E-M1 II and the A7R III are mirrorless interchangeable lens cameras that are based on a Four Thirds (E-M1 II) and a full frame (A7R III) sensor.
 The Olympus has a resolution of 20.2 megapixel, whereas the Sony provides 42.2 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Olympus E-M1 II and the Sony A7R III is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M1 II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M1 II and the Sony A7R IIIare of equal size.
 However, the A7R III is markedly heavier (13 percent) than the E-M1 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.